-It’s officially grilling season, and that calls for a new burger recipe, don’t you think?
-Introducing these curry turkey burgers – featuring an easy and tasty mint yogurt sauce!
+It’s officially grilling season, and that calls for a burger recipe, don’t you think?
+Introducing these ground turkey curry burgers – featuring an easy and tasty mint yogurt sauce!

 Even though these are perfect for summer, they can easily be made all year long.
 They’re just as good made on the stovetop as they are on the grill.